mjumbewu/icathack-site/hackathon.md

 On Friday and Saturday, 23-24 November we held a hackathon to build on the information presented and the ideas developed at the workshop.
-The hackathon will conclude with a round of judging during the week of 17 December.
+The hackathon will conclude with a round of judging during the week of 31 January, 2013.

 ### Schedule: